joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 An attempt to compromise the security, availability, or integrity of an IP (Internet Protocol) network.

 ## Password Attacks

+Attempts to gain unauthorized access by cracking or stealing passwords.

 ### Brute Force Attack